maratai/craftery/fiberarts/weaving_saori_wx60.md

 Regarding portability: I live in Louisiana so the thought of a loom I can *evacuate* in case of flood or hurricane, by being able to quickly fold it up and shuck it into a car, is very appealing!

 ## Resources
+Note that these are resources specific to Saori looms.
+For general weaving, *see* (Fiber Arts)[https://github.com/maratai/craftery/blob/main/fiber_arts.md].

 - [Assembling a Saori WX60](https://centeringwithfiber.blogspot.com/2012/04/introducing-new-saori-wx60-all-wood.html).
 Includes a ton of photographs.
 Jill of Saori Santa Cruz cited three hours.
 I am not experienced so it will likely take me longer.
 - [Saori Global](https://www.saoriglobal.com/saori-looms-resources) has more information on their range of looms.
 I'm in the USA.
 They are made in Japan, so imports to the USA are priced accordingly; they are also somewhat uncommon (as floor looms go) on the secondhand market in the USA, particularly in my region (Louisiana).
 Their loom designs offer a lot of possible adjustments/accommodations for people with various disabilities, which is one attraction for me.
+- Misao Jo and Kenzo Jo. *Saori: Self-Innovation through Free Weaving*.
+Philosophy of Saori weaving (discovery-based learning) as well as practical setup instructions.